-Lisle Library District offers voter registration during regular Library hours except, during the legally required closed periods before elections.
-See staff at the Reception Desk.
+Lisle Library District offers voter registration during regular Library hours, except during the legally required closed periods before elections.
+See the staff at the Circulation Desk.

-A Notary Public is normally available between 9:30 a.m. and 3:30 p.m. on Monday, Tuesday, Wednesday, and Friday.
+A Notary Public is generally available on Monday, Tuesday, Wednesday, and Friday.
 Citizens should contact the Library to confirm that a Notary is on duty.
-Citizens must present current, government issued, identification that includes a photo and signature before notarization takes place.
+Citizens must present current, government-issued, identification that includes a photo and signature before notarization takes place.
 Administrative staff who serve as a Notary Public will:

 - Follow the laws of the State of Illinois